magicalleves/ecommerce-platform/README.md

 # Car parts template - E-commerce Website

-This is a simple e-commerce website for selling car parts, specifically focused on Mercedes parts.
+This is a simple e-commerce website for selling car parts, specifically focused on car parts.
 The website has a clean and modern layout with a responsive navigation bar, search functionality, and an organized footer section.

 ## Table of Contents